James-Burch/PP4-Django-Project/README.md

 ![Screenshot of the home page of the site](static/images/homepage.png)

+Link to the live site : https://pp4-django-project-082841c8663e.herokuapp.com/

 ## Site Introduction
+Burch's Golf Club is a site where golf lovers can find out more information about what to expect when visiting the course and create an account to make a tee time booking to come and play a round to see what the course has to offer.
 I have created this golf booking system site as I play and enjoy golf myself.
 I like to create my projects around my own personal interests as I am able to put more into it and always want to add more features to improve it.
 The site is a place where users can book a tee time to play a round of golf, add players too, change the date/time and cancel bookings.
 The project utilites Django, Bootstrap, HTML Templates, CSS and Python code to allow the user to book a time, edit their booking and cancel their booking.

 - Burch's Golf Club/Course does not actually exist it is made up using my surname for the purpose of this project.